nadav26740/Skyblock-Bazzar-Tracker/docs/Forms Docs.md

 ## Save Window
 > ### SaveBtn_Click
->> If save button has been clicked is showing dialog file of windows and saving the data in json format at the file that has been choosed
+>> If save button has been clicked is showing dialog file of windows and <br> saving the data in json format at the file that has been choosed

 ## Load Window
 > ### LoadBtn_Click
->> opening file dialog and reading all the data in this file from json format and than returning the data to the main window
+>> opening file dialog and reading all the data in this file from json <br> format and than returning the data to the main window

 ## Search Window
 > ### Search_algo
->> * Everytime key pressed on the search box the function event search_box_TextChanged called and if field isn't empty calling Search_algo
+>> * Everytime key pressed on the search box the function event search_box_TextChanged called <br> and if field isn't empty calling Search_algo
 > ### Search_algo
 >> * the function loading the first 8 Ids of items that contain the searched text
 > ### List_view_MouseDoubleClick